Commands

 --No activity detected

-Stale BUSY/DONE status (>5 min) automatically degrades to IDLE.
+Stale BUSY/WAIT status (>2 min) automatically degrades to IDLE.
+Completed sessions stay DONE until the session ends.
 Completed sessions show a unread indicator until you switch to that worktree via ww sw.

 Configuration